Cheras Rehabilitation Hospital:

 Those for day-only operation would continue to be conventional system with no specific humidity control.
 This proved to be a blessing in disguise as now the humidity levels for two types of AHUs, with heat pipes and without heat pipes, could be watched simultaneously and compared.

-During Testing and Commissioning, everyone was pleasantly surprised to see that the 9 AHUS with Heat Pipes achieved RH flawlessly, even on a rainy day, whereas those with out Heat Pipes has RH all in the range of 65-75% was there was no load in the building.
+During Testing and Commissioning, everyone was pleasantly surprised to see that the 9 AHUS with Heat Pipes achieved RH flawlessly, even on a rainy day, whereas those without Heat Pipes had RH all in the range of 65-75% with no load in the building.

-To send us enquiry for Heat Pipes for your project, write to us.
+If you are interested in installing Heat Pipes in your project, write to us.